Medicaid eligibility and enrollment in New Hampshire

 Our guide to financial assistance for Medicare enrollees in New Hampshire includes overviews of these programs, including Medicare Savings Programs, Medicaid long-term care benefits, and eligibility guidelines for assistance.

-How is New Hampshire handling Medicaid renewals after the pandemic?
+How many people were disenrolled from New Hampshire Medicaid after the pandemic?

 During the COVID pandemic, from March 2020 through March 2023, states were not allowed to disenroll anyone from Medicaid, even if the person no longer met the eligibility guidelines.
-That rule ended March 31, 2023, and states are now required to redetermine eligibility for everyone enrolled in Medicaid over the course of a 12-month “unwinding” period.
+That rule ended March 31, 2023, and states had to redetermine eligibility for everyone enrolled in Medicaid over the course of a 12-month “unwinding” period.

 New Hampshire returned to regular Medicaid eligibility operations as of April 1, 2023.
-And the state started the process of conducting those eligibility redeterminations in February 2023, so that disenrollments could begin in April.
+The state started the process of conducting those eligibility redeterminations in February 2023, so that disenrollments could begin in April.

 New Hampshire was already conducting outreach in 2022, warning people to renew their Medicaid coverage before the end of the public health emergency, which kept getting extended in 90-day intervals.
-So some enrollees stayed on top of their eligibility redeterminations, and their coverage is current.
-Eligibility will need to be redetermined for all Medicaid enrollees during the unwinding period.
-But since this continues for a year, some people will not get their renewal notice until late 2023 or early 2024.
-For now, Medicaid enrollees need to make sure that their contact information is up-to-date and watch out for renewal notices.
+So some enrollees stayed on top of their eligibility redeterminations, and their coverage was current.

-The state is prioritizing eligibility redeterminations for people who have not used their Medicaid benefits in the past year, along with people for whom the state has information indicating that they are no longer eligible for Medicaid.
-As a result, the bulk of New Hampshire’s expected Medicaid terminations are projected to come in the first seven months of the unwinding period.
+New Hampshire prioritized eligibility redeterminations for people who had not used their Medicaid benefits in the past year, along with people for whom the state had information indicating that they were no longer eligible for Medicaid.
+As a result, the bulk of New Hampshire’s expected Medicaid terminations were projected to come in the first seven months of the unwinding period.

 Does New Hampshire use a privatized version of Medicaid expansion?